DappSociety/digest_archive/_posts/2018-02-06-daily-digest.md

 Another day and even more progress has been made.
 It's exciting to see more and more members taking ownership of this project.

 ## Notable Events
-Our group is now comprised of 56 members.
-And that has led to a snowball of effort. **93%** of our messages have been posted in public channels!
+Our group is now comprised of 56 members, leading to a snowball of effort. **93%** of our messages have been posted in public channels!
 The other 7% are all in direct messages (0% private messages :-) ).
 Lets keep this up to share the wealth of knowledge.

 ### Increased Engagement
 More people have been added to the Slack owners' team, the Trello team, and the GitHub team.
 If you haven't been added yet, simply make a post in `#access-requests`.